riasingh2353/team27/docs/Lab4.md

 ![Try 1](./media/lab4/attempt1.PNG)

-Here is Michael's face up close and personal with our camera.
-He is displaying a very green hue, which is helpful for debugging:
+Here is Michael getting up close and personal with our camera.
+Truly dedicated to this lab.

 ![Michael hehe](./media/lab4/closeup.PNG)